lesvieuxsinges/gameoflife/README.md

 tkinter, urllib3, re, os

 How does it work :
+1) Download the python files in the same directory
+2) Create a directory nmed "structures" along with those files
-Start the main.py file with Python.
+3) Start the main.py file with Python.
-Choose the parameters you want in the terminal, and the structures you want to put.
+4) Choose the parameters you want in the terminal, and the structures you want to put.

+Nota bene :
+As webscraping is not very reliable, you can find all of the structures in .txt files in this repository.